thealtermaven/promotek-supaplex/README.md

 # Preface
 This repo has archival versions of "The Supaplex Incident", a.k.a.
 Levelset 10 2.0; as well as "The Promotek Incident" 1.0 released in 16 June 2020 and other related levelsets.

 # supaplex-incident
 This is a levelset completed in 2003.
 The version in the repo is the 2005 third-party edit to make two levels solveable.
-This release is in the repo for archival purposes and it is more challenging than the Promotek Incident as well as other releases.
+This release is in the repo for archival purposes and it is more challenging than the Promotek Incident as well as other releases. **If your copy of levels.d10 is dated 2005, you already have the latest version.
+The version here is for archival purposes and has no changes.**

 # promotek-incident
 "The Promotek Incident", a Supaplex levelset, released 16 June 2020.
 111 levels, 1 author.
 First release under the "Alchemystics Design" umbrella.